n8design/ice/ice-build/README.md

 1. Use `--verbose` flag to see detailed file watching information
 2. Check that your directory structure matches the expected structure
 3. Try running with `--project=path/to/project` to explicitly set the project root
-4. If on network drives, ensure the polling interval is set appropriately
+4. For mounted volumes or network drives, the system should automatically adapt its watching strategy